Chris Reed (baseball): Miami Marlins

 Reed was traded by the Dodgers to the Miami Marlins on July 15, 2015, for Grant Dayton.
 He was assigned to the AAA New Orleans Zephyrs but the Marlins called him up to the majors for the first time on August 1.
 He pitched two scoreless innings of relief in his debut that night against the San Diego Padres.
 He later allowed two runs in two innings against the New York Mets on August 3 before returning to the Minors.

 He announced his retirement on February 17, 2017.
 On April 20, 2018, he came out of retirement to re-sign with the Marlins and was assigned to the Greensboro Grasshoppers.
 He was later promoted to Double A Jacksonville Jumbo Shrimp and pitched out of the bullpen.

 New Britain Bees

 On July 14, 2018, Reed signed with the New Britain Bees of the Atlantic League.
 He became a free agent following the 2018 season.
+In 21 games (1 start) 23 innings he went 0-3 with a 3.91 ERA with 29 strikeouts.

 Reed later re-signed with the Bees on July 12, 2019.
 He became a free agent following the season.
+In 15 games 22.1 innings of relief he went 2-0 with a 4.84 ERA with more walks (19) than strikeouts (13).